Sunday, November 02, 2008

 Tough on outside, weak inside?

-Couldn't it be that their low self-esteem is just hidden, deep inside?
+But couldn't it be that their low self-esteem is just hidden, deep inside?
+This was the vorthodox view, on the back of the feudian paradigm, where unconscious drives lurked benetha every act.
 The research here was also clear.
 Those who have studied violence, from playground bullies to gang culture, have found no evidence of hidden low self-esteem.
 "In contrast to a fairly common assumption among psychologists and psychiatrists, we have found no indicators that the aggressive bullies are anxious and insecure under a tough surface".

 Dangerous consequences